 Do you like the photos??
 Well may be you would you like to view this home personally…..the good thing about NewHome4U is, we OPEN 7 DAYS a WEEK and we’re physically in the office 4U just so that you can, ‘’like no other estate agent in Mold’

-NewHome4U are delighted to bring exclusively to the market this opportunity to buy into a slice of local history.
-This fabulous home is somewhere I, and I suspect many others have been driving past for years thinking, ‘ooh, I’d love to live there’ – well this is your chance!!
+This fabulous home is somewhere I, and I suspect many others have been driving past for years thinking, ‘ooh, I’d love to live there’ – well now, this is your chance!!
 This is one of the very few habitable windmills in the North West and it’s the real epitome of the phrase ‘Character Property’.
-However, unlike many properties carrying this label, this is in perfect condition internally and externally and offers a cosy and workable family home.
+However, unlike many properties carrying this label, this is in perfect condition internally and externally and offers a cosy and very versatile workable family home.

-Set in a commanding position as you would expect and sitting in enclosed manicured gardens, offering a variety of scenes and atmospheres, with a range of useful outbuildings this majestic home literally towers over the town.
+Set in a commanding position, as you would expect and sitting in large enclosed manicured gardens, offering a variety of scenes and atmospheres, with a range of useful outbuildings this majestic home literally towers over the town.

-Entering the grounds via the large gateway, a broad drive sweeps past well kept lawns (which you will have to keep looking nice, as the present owner is unwilling to come back and mow them once you’ve bought it) to the multiple parking areas at the side of the outbuildings.
+Entering the grounds via the large gateway, a broad drive sweeps past well kept lawns, which you will have to keep looking nice, as the present owner is unwilling to come back and mow them once you’ve moved in, to the multiple parking areas at the side of the outbuildings.

 Continuing around the home we come to an enclosed patio and BBQ area, separated by yet more lawn before the greenhouse and vegetable plot becomes visible.
 Re-approaching the road side of the plot we find another area of lawn, with an ornamental pond and as an ornament, the original grinding stone sits beside the water in tribute to its glory days as a working flour mill.
 This section of the garden has been fenced off as a safety measure to prevent accidents to youngsters becoming too adventurous and adjoins the main lawn to the front of the home, which brings us back to the main gate.

-Climbing the steps to the front door we enter the hallway where, to our right, is the downstairs lounge/ dining room.
+Climbing the steps to the front door we enter the hallway where, to our right, is the downstairs sitting room / dining room.
 This generously sized room is semicircular in shape and has ample room for a six seat dining table and a large sofa with bookcases and TV stand.
-To the rear of the home (if a circular building can have a rear….) on the left is the kitchen.
+To the rear of the home on the left is the kitchen.

 Moving back towards the hall we find the remaining quarter of this floor contains the downstairs bathroom.
 Units beneath the hand basin continue the antique oak theme from the kitchen.
 There is a large linen cupboard in here, along with a lavatory and the luxury of a spa bath with a shower over.

 Moving up another floor we find two rooms of a similar size.
 One currently is being used as a bedroom and the other in use as an office but easily interchangeable.
-Should an office be considered vital, there is the opportunity to have one in the extensive and spacious outbuilding.
-What amazes on this floor, is the thickness of the walls.
-Even at this height, they have to measure 15 inches and give off an incredible feeling of security and strength.
+Should an office be considered vital, I’d be using the top, top floor, you’ll see what I mean when you get there.
+What amazes me is the thickness of the walls, even at this height, they have to measure 15 inches and give off an incredible feeling of security and strength.
 But I suppose that is hardly surprising in a building similar in construction to a lighthouse.